 While colored sealer can cover up a multitude of concrete damage, it will seal cracks, but the break will still be visible.
 Rectifying this might be as simple as filling the cracks and scraping the caulk smooth, or you might need to have the foundation checked and repaired.

 If the foundation is damaged, it can cost about $5,000–$15,000 to fix.
 Call a foundation repair company for a free inspection if you suspect this, or pay a structural engineer about $500 to inspect it.
 Concrete foundations can crack because of a lousy subbase, poorly mixed concrete, bad joints, or severe thaw-refreeze weather.

 Garage Floor Resurfacing & Refinishing Costs

-You can resurface the floor with a second layer of concrete for about $5 per square foot, or around $2,500 for an average 500 square foot garage.
+Concrete floor resurfacing costs $3 to $7 per square foot or $2,500 for an average 500 square foot garage.
 Do it yourself prices range from $300 as a DIY project.